 It's no secret that, since Donald Trump took office a month ago, the country has experienced significant political intrigue.
 Whether we're talking about fights over attendance at the president's inauguration, the ban on travel from seven Muslim-majority countries, the court’s freeze of that ban, the recent resignation of national security advisor Michael Flynn, or simply a very awkward handshake with the Japanese prime minister, it has been a wild ride.
 Many of us have watched the unfolding of these events, together with endless commentary, through social media sites like Facebook, Twitter, or YouTube.
 Depending on our politics, we may have clicked “like" or “love," thumbs up or thumbs down.
 We may have made a comment of support or criticism.
 We may even have chosen to share the post with others.

 No doubt, social networking sites have become major avenues for political expression.
-Twitter has played important rolls in the organizing of pro-democratic political dissent around the world.
+Twitter has played an important role in the organizing of pro-democratic political dissent around the world.
 The Arab Spring and other political movements may never have occurred, at least in the same way, without social media.
 Social networks allow us to speak our minds and broadcast our opinions to vast numbers of people in a way that no ordinary citizen could have done only a decade ago.
 There's a certain sense of accomplishment, even glee, that one can experience by clicking the “like" button or by retweeting a particularly juicy quote.
 But, despite its history of inspiring political action, I'm often left wondering whether all the liking, sharing, and commenting going on in American politics today is actually doing any good.
 Are we actually making a difference?
 Or, are we just indulging in a form of entertainment or even self-aggrandizement?

-One explanation for why slactivism may be dangerous is that it satisfies an urge without actually doing anything.
+One explanation for why slacktivism may be dangerous is that it satisfies an urge without actually doing anything.
 You can think of the desire to take political action as a kind of psychological itch we need to scratch.
 Of course, there is more than one way to scratch that itch.
 We can march in protest, make a donation to a nonprofit organization, blog, sign a petition, or click “like" on a Facebook post, among many others.
 All of these actions will scratch that itch, but some of them are more politically constructive than others.
 The difficulty is that, once our need to act has been satisfied, we may not be as motivated to do more.
 Once we click “like," we may actually be less likely to take more effective political action.
 So even though posts on Facebook can help build consciousness and organize people, they also can be a substitute for real action.
 This has led some organizations to urge people not to congratulate themselves too much for their social media activities.
 Crisis Relief Singapore (CRS), for instance, ran an ad campaign featuring photos of suffering individuals surrounded by crowds of people giving them a thumbs up.
-CRS’s slogan, “Liking isn’t helping,” aptly captures the potential danger of slactivism.
+CRS’s slogan, “Liking isn’t helping,” aptly captures the potential danger of slacktivism.

 So, it seems that social media activism can sometimes organize mass action and other times lead to social loafing.
 What’s the difference?